How to Practice Body Positivity: Tips and Affirmations

 A therapist can help you explore your feelings about your body, and make tailored suggestions of ways to cherish what you have.

-How to be Body Positive and Healthy
+How to be body positive and healthy

 If this sounds like a slippery slope to dieting, exercising, or feeling bad about your choices, don’t panic.
-Supporting your wellbeing when you switch to a body positive outlook is different to what you may previously have considered healthy.
+Supporting your well-being when you switch to a body positive outlook is different to what you may previously have considered healthy.

 If high school gym has left you with a fear of exercise, take time to rediscover why moving feels good.
 You don’t have to run a marathon or invest in an expensive bike.

-Aside from the physical benefits, scientists have proven that movement or exercise “improves mental health by reducing anxiety, depression and negative mood and by improving self-esteem and cognitive function”.
 It also minimizes social withdrawal.
 Little beats the rush of endorphins you get after exercising, which experts have said reduces the perception of pain and triggers positive feelings similar to that of morphine!
+Bruce, D. F., PhD.
+(2008, May 29).
+Exercise and depression.
+WebMD. https://www.webmd.com/depression/exercise-depression

 Forget weighing yourself or counting calories as a measure of health.
 Choose fresh foods that give you the protein, fiber, and carbohydrates your body needs to function well, and enjoy treats, too.